Construction contractor consulting his accountant on a construction site in Quebec

 • Manage mandatory CCQ contributions (group RRSP, group insurance, training fund)

-• Administer federal and provincial withholding taxes
+• Administering federal and provincial payroll deductions

-Project-based accounting and progress billing
+Project-based accounting and progressive invoicing

 T2 and CO-17 tax returns

-Subcontract Management
+Subcontract management

 Good to know